clausmalver/AD-Search/README.md

 # AD-Search
  A powershell script utilizing AD cmdlets to search for information.

-A small project used to find quick info about users or group in an AD enviroment.
+A small project used to find information about users or groups in an Active Directory invironment.
+The script is based on "read" rights only, so it's not possible to mess anything up.

+Please feel free to use it as you please and modify it to make it suit your use case.